Course Content and Outcome Guide for FR 256

 - Credit Hours:

 - Lecture Hours:

 - Special Fee:

 Course DescriptionCovers the material of FR 103 and FR 201 in an accelerated format.
 Stresses the development of listening, speaking, reading, writing, and cultural awareness through a communicative approach.
 Primary emphasis on student's active use of the language.
 Recommended to the highly motivated student.
 Proficiency target level: Intermediate mid; the successful student will be able to handle a variety of basic communicative tasks and social situations.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Recommended: Completion of FR 102 or 255; or instructor permission.
 Audit available.

 Addendum to Course Description

 FR 256 is the second term of a three term sequence, which equals two full years of college French.
 It provides the same content as FR 103 and 201, but in a one term accelerated format.
 FR 256 continues the work begun in FR 255, expanding and perfecting the communicative use of French and cultural awareness.

 FR 256 is offered for eight hours of transfer credit.
 Four hours of credit count as elective hours and four hours of credit count toward Arts and Letters distribution requirements for the A.A. degree.
 In addition, the eight credits satisfy part of the foreign language requirement for the B.A. degree and contribute to the general education requirement for other Associate Degrees.

 - Are able to handle successfully a variety of uncomplicated, basic and communicative tasks and social situations in a culturally acceptable manner.

 - Can talk simply about self and family members.